huixie90/slides/markdown/no_unique_address.md

   `bool has_val_` still in `val_`/`err_`'s padding if they have

 - <!-- .element: class="fragment" -->
-  `expected`'s padding cannot be reused to prevent overwriting user data
+  `repr_`'s padding cannot be reused to prevent overwriting user data

 ---